hackergrrl/ice-box/README.md

 `work` is a function of the form `function (dir, done) { ... }`. `dir` is the absolute path to the in-progress temporary directory.
 It has full write permissions. `done` is a function to call once you are done writing, to signify that the directory can be "frozen" and placed in the icebox.
+If you pass in an error (`done(err)`) then the entire operation will abort cleanly.

 `done` is a function of the form `function (dir) { ... }`.
 It is called once the newly-frozen output directory is placed in the ice-box (`outDir` from the above